Industry Marketing

 4. Write a usable brief.
 Provide the product, angle, proof points, guardrails and disclosure requirements without scripting the creator's voice.

 5. Secure rights upfront.
-Include paid usage, editing, whitelisting or creator licensing, duration, territory and exclusivity in the agreement.
+Include paid usage, editing, creator-identity permissions, duration, territory and exclusivity in the agreement.

 6. Test organically first.
 Use creators to discover which hooks, styling ideas and formats generate real attention.